 Here’s a sneak peak of my next few posts on IVIG:

-Part 1: I’ll explain what an infusion day is like for me and what exactly I am being infused with!
+Episode 1: I’ll explain what an infusion day is like for me and what exactly I am being infused with!

-Part 3: I’ll get into the science behind the infusion medication including how it works and more!
+Episode 3: I’ll get into the science behind the infusion medication including how it works and more!

-Part 4: I’ll share my surprising reaction to starting infusions and provide some advice to those who will be starting IVIG infusions based on my own experience!
+Episode 4: I’ll share my surprising reaction to starting infusions and provide some advice to those who will be starting IVIG infusions based on my own experience!

 So, without further adieu, I give you…